Package eremitalpa

 tuple[float, float]

-Compute all pairwise hamming distances between items in collection.
+All pairwise Hamming distances between items in a collection.

 Args